ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ~~~
 {: .output}

-The end of log file provides a important information that Nanopore reads were assembled into 21 unitgs.
+The end of log file provides a important information that Nanopore reads were assembled into **21 unitgs**.

 > ## Unitig vs Contig
 > Contig is a set of overlapped DNA fragements.
 While unitig contains multiple contigs.